 Sunny Leone bags a comedy web series

 "I can't reveal much about it but it's always exciting to be a part of a new project.
-I really enjoy doing comedy and it's always good to share a laugh or two which puts a smile on someone's face," Sunny told IANS.
+I really enjoy doing comedy and it's always good to share a laugh or two which puts a smile on someone's face," told Sunny.

-Sunny and her husband Daniel Weber have an adopted girl child Nisha.
-The couple have two more children -- sons Noah and Asher -- via surrogacy.

-On the film front, she plays the lead role in the horror-comedy "Koka Kola".
+On the film front, she plays the lead role in the horror-comedy web series 'Koka Kola'.

+Recently, Sunny Leone received three honours at the 13th Edition of the Asian Business and Social Forum in Thailand.

+Sunny was feted with the Asia One Women empowerment Award, 40 under 40, Influential Asian Award and India's Fastest Growing Brand

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT